Tropical Storm Nicholas slows, dumps rain along Gulf Coast

 “A tarp can only do so much,” said Tran, helping clean up at a marina where she works.

-Associated Press writers Jill Bleed in Little Rock, Arkansas, Jay Reeves in Empire, Louisiana, Julie Walker in New York, and AP Science Writer Seth Borenstein in Washington contributed to this report.
+Associated Press writers Jill Bleed in Little Rock, Arkansas, Jay Reeves in Houma, Louisiana, Julie Walker in New York, and AP Science Writer Seth Borenstein in Washington contributed to this report.

 Follow Juan A. Lozano on Twitter: https://twitter.com/juanlozano70